ivanckleecity/CyberArk-Conjur-EKS-Lab-2021/02-Create_EKS_Cluster.md

 - add something

 ### 1.0.
 Create IAM User for manage EKS Cluster
-- Create a IAM user with necessary permission for it to creaet and manage EKS cluster
+- Create a IAM user with necessary permission for it to create and manage EKS cluster
 - That IAM user need Programmatic access
 - Create access key for this user and Please keep the Access Key safely

 ### 1.1.
-Create AWS Credential in the JumpHost
+Create AWS Credential file in the JumpHost
 ```bash
 vi the ~/.aws/credential
 ```